Seeb Muscat, Oman Travel Guide

 Support local artisans and businesses.
 Purchase items directly from the makers.
 Bargain respectfully in souqs.
 Look for products that genuinely benefit local communities.

-Al Mouj Muscat features a range of independent boutiques.
+Al Mouj Muscat features a choice of boutique shops.
 City Centre Seeb is a large modern mall with international brands.

 Oman Avenues Mall and Muscat Grand Mall are other major malls in central Muscat, offering extensive retail options.